 Between Ninoy Aquino International Airport and nearby railway stations

 For PHP 40.00, the Airport Loop bus service connects MNL T3 to Taft Avenue Station (Line 3 MRT), which is in turn physically linked to EDSA Station (Line 1 LRT) via an elevated walkway.
-The airport stop is near the arrivals level doors of T3, whilst the opposite end of the line is in a bus terminal within walking distance of Taft Avenue Station.
-(Learn more about connecting to Manila’s train network using those stations in my separate guide to rail-based airport transportation.)
+The airport stop is near the arrivals level doors of T3, whilst the opposite end of the line is a bus terminal within walking distance of Taft Avenue Station.
+(Learn more about connecting to Manila’s train network in my separate guide to rail-based airport transportation.)
 NB: the map below does NOT accurately represent the loop bus route; it’s only meant to give a general idea of the distance between the two termini.

 Inter-terminal shuttle service